npnpatidar/rajasthan/docs/RAS/1_Sociology/8_Dalit_Elderly_and_Divyang.md

 *   Promote skills and small businesses.
 *   Promote agriculture with guidance and non-financial support.
 *   Strengthen legal and judicial systems.
-*   Setting up seperate funds for scholarships, employment, and skill development.
+*   Setting up separate funds for scholarships, employment, and skill development.
-*   Promote government schemes that promote indentification and self respect.
+*   Promote government schemes that promote identification and self respect.
 *   Government to organize awareness campaigns.

 ### 1.6 Conclusion